microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 ### Host Formatting

-If we want to allow the host to control formatting of the labels, either in general or for required inputs, we need a way for them to specify the desired format.
+Based on the results from Q7 of the survey, we will add the option to allow the host to control formatting of the labels, either in general or for required inputs, we need a way for them to specify the desired format.
 There are two main things we may want to include:

 #### Text formatting
- We can introduce the option to specify formatting of input labels for required and optional inputs.
-This could include things such as bold, italics, size, etc. We could either allow full text formatting (as in the formatting properties on a text block) or a subset specified as an enum.
-Since this would be host control, full formatting is probably fine here.
-For example:
+ We are introducing the option to specify formatting of input labels for required and optional inputs.
+We will allow full text formatting (as in the formatting properties of a TextBlock) For example:

  ```json
 "inputLabelFormatting":